facil-io/cstl/README.md

 ### Installing

-Simply copy the `fio-stl.h` file to your project's folder.
+Simply copy the `fio-stl.h` file to your project's folder (using a single header file).
+Done.

+Or... copy the `fio-stl` folder to your project's folder (using multiple header files).
 Done.

 ### Running Tests